Combinatorial and algebraic perspectives on the marginal independence structure of Bayesian networks: Acknowledgements

 \section{Acknowledgements}

-We thank Federica Milinanni and Felix Rios for insightful discussions regarding MCMC methodology, Albin Toft for helpful suggestions about penalized maximum likelihood estimation, Alice Harting for a careful review of the implementation of GrUES, as well as the organizers of the Algebraic Statistics Conference 2022 at University of Hawai`i at M\=anoa, Honolulu for fostering an excellent research atmosphere.
+We thank Federica Milinanni, Felix Rios, Albin Toft and Alice Harting for helpful discussions.
+We thank the organizers of the Algebraic Statistics Conference 2022 at University of Hawai`i at M\=anoa, Honolulu.
 Danai Deligeorgaki, Alex Markham, and Liam Solus were partially supported by the Wallenberg Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation.
 Pratik Misra was partially supported by the Brummer \& Partners MathDataLab.
 Liam Solus was partially supported the G\"oran Gustafsson Stiftelse and Starting Grant No.~2019-05195 from The Swedish Research Council (Vetenskapsrådet).